**PixelCNC v1.69b - User Guide**

 While in the paths-editing mode the user may perform a few other actions listed on the right-panel.
 They are as follows:

-Selection to New Layer
+New Layer From Selection

 : While in the path-editing mode users can use this function to isolate selected paths to their own separate paths-layer.